-- Form PR-1, pages 1 and 2, - Schedule II, Montana Partnership Tax Credits, if applicable - Schedule III, Montana Partnership Information - Schedule VI, Reporting of Special Transactions, if applicable - Montana Schedule K-1, Partner's/Shareholder's Share of Income (Loss), Deductions, Credits, etc. for each partner.
+- Form PR-1, pages 1 and 2; - Schedule II, Montana Partnership Tax Credits, if applicable; - Schedule VI, Reporting of Special Transactions, if applicable; and - Montana Schedule K-1, Partner's/Shareholder's Share of Income (Loss), Deductions, Credits, etc. for each partner.

-We do not accept copies of federal Schedule K-1 in place of a completed Schedule III.
-If Schedule III is not completed, including the partner's identification number, the processing of the partnership's return will be delayed until we receive this completed schedule.
-A partnership's return may be subject to a late filing penalty.
+We do not accept copies of federal Schedules K-1 in place of completed Montana Schedules K-1.
+If a Montana Schedule K-1 is not completed for each partner, including the partner's identification number, the processing of the partnership's return will be delayed until we receive this completed schedule.
+A partnership's return may be subject to a late filling penalty.